AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

 >[!NOTE]
 >
->Aktivitäten mit automatischem Targeting werden über at.js 2.x und VEC unterstützt, wenn alle Änderungen auf die `Page Load Event`-Datei angewendet werden.
+>Auto-Target activities are supported through at.js 2.*x* and the VEC when all modifications are applied to the `Page Load Event`.
 Wenn Änderungen an bestimmten Ansichten hinzugefügt werden, werden nur die Aktivitäten A/B-Test, Automatisierte Zuordnung und Erlebnis-Targeting (XT) unterstützt.

 ### Integrationen {#integrations}